olelong/ft_transcendence/README.md

 ## Features

 * Real-time multiplayer gameplay with WebSocket communication
+* Ability to rejoin the current game if connection lost or when navigating to another page
 * User account creation and authentication system (including 2FA)
 * Player ranking and leaderboard
 * Real-time users' status, allowing observation of their game if they are currently playing or challenging them if they are available